pre-commit/pre-commit-hooks/README.md

 - `detect-aws-credentials` - Checks for the existence of AWS secrets that you have set up with the AWS CLI.
   The following arguments are available:
-  - `--credential-file` - additional AWS CLI style configuration file in a non-standard location to fetch configured credentials from.
+  - `--credentials-file` - additional AWS CLI style configuration file in a non-standard location to fetch configured credentials from.
 Can be repeated multiple times.
 - `detect-private-key` - Checks for the existence of private keys.